CrowdStrike Endpoint Detection and Response Software

 At a typical University, tens of thousands of endpoint devices are actively connected to the network at any given time, which is why an attack can quickly cause major damage.
 Protecting endpoint devices has become even more critical in today’s work environment, as a larger percentage of the workforce connects from home or other remote locations.
 The UW also has global operations, with students, faculty and staff spread across the world.

-How endpoint protection works
+How endpoint detection works

 The typical role of antivirus software is to detect and respond to malicious activity.
 But in today’s environment, that’s not enough.
-Endpoint protection takes into consideration the entire security infrastructure landscape and provides a unified approach to manage and secure endpoint devices.
+Endpoint detection takes into consideration the entire security infrastructure landscape and provides a unified approach to manage and secure endpoint devices.

 CrowdStrike Falcon offers a centralized management system that allows a security administrator to monitor, protect and investigate vulnerable points across endpoint devices and servers.
 CrowdStrike Falcon also actively works in the background to identify emerging risks — using artificial intelligence, machine learning and other technologies to detect and respond to threats.